Our Game

-Our Game (a term similar to the Great Game) is a novel by British writer John le Carré, published in 1995.
-The title refers to Winchester College football; the two main characters were pupils at Winchester College long before the setting of the novel.
+Our Game is a 1995 spy novel by British writer John le Carré.
+It depicts Tim Cranmer, a retired British intelligence officer, searching for his missing friend and former double agent who has become involved in post-Soviet revolutionary politics.
+The title refers to Winchester College football; the two main characters were pupils at the public school Winchester College long before the setting of the novel.

 Plot summary

-The disappearance of Dr. Larry Pettifer from his teaching position at Bath University should not have concerned a great many people, especially a retired Treasury boffin like Tim Cranmer.
-But when Detective Inspector Bryant and Sergeant Luck of the Bath Police call upon Cranmer at his Somerset manor house and vineyard late on a Sunday evening, Cranmer finds himself facing repercussions from his secret and not-too-distant past.
-Pettifer was a British Secret Intelligence Service operative during the Cold War and Cranmer was his handler for twenty years.

-The Cold War is over; the Berlin Wall has come down; and SIS has put Cranmer and his agent Pettifer out to pasture.
-Pettifer turns to teaching at Bath University and Cranmer is content to settle at Honeybrook, his inherited estate in Somerset, making wine and making love to his beautiful young mistress du jour, Emma.
+After the end of the Cold War and the fall of the Berlin Wall, British spymaster Tim Cranmer and his agent Lawrence 'Larry' Pettifer are retired from the Secret Intelligence Service.
+The two men had first met at public school, where Cranmer had taken Larry under his wing to protect him from bullying.
+Later, they meet again at Oxford where Cranmer recruits, trains, and handles him for over twenty years before their retirement.
+Cranmer settles in Honeybrook, his inherited estate in Somerset, with his young mistress Emma, while Larry resumes his teaching position at Bath University.
 Not content with staying cloistered in Bath, Larry begins paying visits to Honeybrook and soon becomes a permanent fixture in their lives.
-At least, that is, until both Larry and Emma disappear into thin air.

-Panicked by his encounter with the Bath Police, Cranmer contacts his former employers and is summoned to London where he learns that, not only has Larry disappeared, he has absconded with some £37 million milked from the Russian Government with the help of a former Soviet spy.
-Cranmer finds himself suspected as Larry's accomplice by the Bath Police—and, later, by "The Office", or SIS—and decides to track down his protégé and his former mistress.
+When Larry and Emma both disappear, Detective Inspector Bryant and Sergeant Luck of the Bath Police call upon Cranmer.
+Panicked by his encounter with the police, Cranmer contacts his former employers and is summoned to London where he learns that, not only has Larry disappeared, he has absconded with £37 million from the Russian Government with the help of a former Soviet spy.
+Cranmer finds himself suspected as Larry's accomplice by the Bath Police—and, later, by "The Office", or SIS, and decides to track down his protégé and his former mistress.